trixi-framework/Trixi.jl/docs/src/index.md

 [Troubleshooting](@ref old-release) section.

 The commands above can also be used to update Trixi.jl.
-A brief list of notable changes to Trixi.jl is available in [`NEWS.md`](https://github.com/trixi-framework/Trixi.jl/NEWS.md).
+A brief list of notable changes to Trixi.jl is available in the [`Changelog`](@ref).

 ### [For developers](@id for-developers)
-If you plan on editing Trixi.jl itself, you can download Trixi.jl to a local folder and use the code from the cloned directory:
+If you plan on editing Trixi.jl itself, you can download Trixi.jl locally and use the code from the cloned directory:
 ```bash
 git clone git@github.com:trixi-framework/Trixi.jl.git
 cd Trixi.jl